jiqing112/Gnome-Global-AppMenu/README.md

 * Arch users, you will need to use the rilian-la-te source (https://aur.archlinux.org/packages/?SeB=m&K=rilian).
 * Fedora users, the unity-gtk-modules are in the official repositories.

-This extension can only read the standard Dbus menu structure (Gtk/Kde), so we can not resolve or patch directly any problematic application that not export the menu, or if is not exported properly.
-We also can not do anything if you used an alternative internally implementation that not export the DBus menu structure for some applications.
+This extension can only read the standard Dbus menu structure (Gtk/Kde), so we can't resolve or patch directly any problematic application that not export the menu, or if is not exported properly.
+We also can't do anything if you used an alternative internally implementation that not export the DBus menu structure for some applications.

 We are happy to include the support to any alternative implementation, if is provided an appropriate Dbus menu structure.